oracle/docker-images/ContainerCloud/images/confd/README.md

 ## Example

 Confd is configured in `/etc/confd/conf.d`.
-Add a template resource by creating a file with the `.toml` extention.
+Add a template resource by creating a file with the `.toml` extension.
 For example, create the `hello-world.toml` (below) and add it to the image in `/etc/confd/conf.d/hello-world.toml`:

 ```
 [template]